Liban45/Web-App-DevOps-Project/README.md

 7. **Testing:**
    - The modified application was thoroughly tested locally to ensure seamless integration with Azure Key Vault.
-   - Then it was verified that the application securely retrieves and utilizes database connection details from Key Vault using managed identity credentials.
+   - Then it was verified that the application securely retrieves and utilises database connection details from Key Vault using managed identity credentials.

 8. **Deployment:**
    - The modified application was deployed using the pre-established Azure DevOps CI/CD pipeline.